MichaelCade/90DaysOfDevOps/Days/day88.md

 ### Blueprint time

-Don't worry you don't need to create your own one from scratch unless your data service is not listed here in the [Kanister Examples](https://github.com/kanisterio/kanister/tree/master/examples) but by all means community contributions are how this project gains awareness.
+Don't worry you don't need to create your one from scratch unless your data service is not listed here in the [Kanister Examples](https://github.com/kanisterio/kanister/tree/master/examples) but by all means, community contributions are how this project gains awareness.

 The blueprint we will be using will be the below.